AngelFerndz/sqrt_rand/README.md

 # sqrt_randomizer
-Pseudo Random number generator, outside of the random module for python.
+Pseudo Random number generator, without the dependencies of the built in random module for python.